KxSystems/docs/docs/interfaces/solace/reference.md

   [sendDirectRequest](#solacesenddirectrequest)          Send a direct message requiring a sync response

 Topic subscription
-  [setTopicMsgCallback](#solacesettopicmsgcallback)        Set callback for messages from topic subscriptions (provides binary payload)
-  [setTopicRawMsgCallback](#solacesettopicrawmsgcallback)        Set callback for messages from topic subscriptions (provides original msg)
-  [subscribeTopic](#solacesubscribetopic)             Subscribe to a topic [unSubscribeTopic](#solaceunsubscribetopic)           Unsubscribe from a topic
+  [setTopicMsgCallback](#solacesettopicmsgcallback)        Set callback for messages from topic subscriptions [setTopicRawMsgCallback](#solacesettopicrawmsgcallback)     Set callback for messages from topic subscriptions [subscribeTopic](#solacesubscribetopic)             Subscribe to a topic [unSubscribeTopic](#solaceunsubscribetopic)           Unsubscribe from a topic